 Farmers need access to resources to reduce methane, nitrous oxide and carbon emissions to mitigate and adapt to impacts.
-Additional staff support would educate local farmers about opportunities and provide technical support by helping to plan and budget projects, write farmer applications and grant reports and more.
+Additional staff support would provide information to local farmers regarding opportunities and provide technical support by helping to plan and budget projects, write farmer applications and grant reports and more.
 Local actions should aim to align with best practices and top mitigation strategies identified in the study, "New York Agriculture and Climate Change: Key Opportunities for Mitigation, Resilience, and Adaptation Final Report on Carbon Farming project for the New York State Department of Agriculture and Markets 1 May 2020."